gdamjan/archvm-auto-install/README.md

 ## HOW

-The archiso live image supports cloudinit.
-We use the fake "IMDS" support in cloudinit, made to work with qemu.
-A `http.server` is started from the imds directory, and the host url (`http://10.0.2.2:8000/`) is configured as a cloudinit IMDS source (see `-smbios …`).
+The archiso live image supports cloud-init.
+We use the fake "IMDS" support in cloud-init, made to work with qemu.
+A `http.server` is started from the imds directory, and the host url (`http://10.0.2.2:8000/`) is configured as a cloud-init IMDS source (see `-smbios …`).

-As the live iso boots, cloudinit reads the `imds/user-data` file and configures both the live environment, but also sets up partitions and filesystems, and bootstraps Arch on the permanent disk storage.
+As the live iso boots, cloud-init reads the `imds/user-data` file and configures both the live environment, but also sets up partitions and filesystems, and bootstraps Arch on the permanent disk storage.

 ## Connect to the VM